 How to Add GPS Location to Photos Online (Free & No App)

-This guide will walk you through the most efficient, privacy-friendly way to add GPS location to photos online using a browser tool, eliminating the need for bulky app store downloads.
+While modern smartphones have sophisticated built-in GPS capabilities, that location data is stored as fragile, hidden metadata that is easily lost during file sharing.
+This technical guide will walk you through the most efficient, privacy-first method to add GPS location to photos online using a browser utility, completely eliminating the need for bulky app store downloads.

 Table of Contents